 - Subject to the political influence of the oil and gas industry

-Earthworks started the Community Empowerment Project (CEP) because the oil and gas industry is putting people and the climate at risk – and agencies are failing in their responsibility to prevent that from happening.
+Earthworks started Field Investigations because the oil and gas industry is putting people and the climate at risk – and agencies are failing in their responsibility to prevent that from happening.

-CEP staff then use that OGI evidence to file regulatory complaints with relevant state agencies and to document gaps in how those agencies track and address oil and gas air pollution.
+Field Investigators then use that OGI evidence to file regulatory complaints with relevant state agencies and to document gaps in how they track and address oil and gas air pollution.
 It is a critical time to do so, with some states already committed to reducing oil and gas pollution and others moving in that direction.
-This report details findings of CEP’s work in New Mexico from 2017-2020.

 Nearly all state regulatory agencies have a complaint system.
 If properly designed and implemented, residents can notify regulators about problems at oil and gas sites – being critical “eyes and ears” while gaining needed assistance from public agencies.